 - La’s biographer – Oh, So-Woon – was a student of La’s in addition to being his friend, fellow music lyricist, composer and also a Methodist minister

-- The first time Oh heard this song performed it was sung by La’s wife, Un-Kyung, a gifted soprano who was accompanied by La on the piano
+- The first time Oh heard this song performed it was sung by Un-Yung’s wife, Kyung-Sohn, a gifted soprano who was accompanied by Un-Yung on the piano

 - Both La and his wife were ordained as elders (a lifetime term in those days)